richanna/Identity-Events/draft-ietf-secevent-http-push.md

 authentication methods.
 Because SETs are not commands (see ), SET Receivers are free to ignore SETs that are not of interest.

-For illustrative purposes only, SET delivery examples show an OAuth2 bearer token value {{!RFC6750}} in the authorization header.
-This is not intended to imply that bearer tokens are preferred.
-However, the use of bearer tokens in the specification does reflect common practice.

 Security Considerations {#Security}